datazip-inc/olake/drivers/kafka/README.md

 Currently 2 modes are supported: Full_Refresh and Incremental.
 - In case of Full_Refresh, all the messages from the selected topic will be synced from start offset till the latest offset.
 - In case of Incremental :
    - For this sync, cursor field from the available cursor field needs to be provided.
+For Kafka, this is typically "offset".
    ```json
    "cursor_field" = "offset"
    ```